 From 1992 through 1998 continuously living in St. Petersburg, after 1998 both in Germany and Russia.
 Lectures-Performances in Berlin, Leipzig, Dresden, Munich, Stuttgart and others.

 Born in 1969, Franziska Zwerg studied Slavic philology, German literature and Theater studies in Berlin and Moscow.
-Besides some translations of poems from Russian, she translated among others the novels Ich bin Tschetschene by German Sadulajew, Milch und Honig by Vladimir Lortschenkow and Der Himmel auf ihren Schultern by Sergei Lebedev.
+Besides some translations of poems from Russian into German, she translated among others the novels Ich bin Tschetschene by German Sadulajew, Milch und Honig by Vladimir Lortschenkow and Der Himmel auf ihren Schultern by Sergei Lebedev, as well as Permafrost by Viktor Remizov in 2025.